 4k Recording, good image stabilization, over an hour of battery life, and the ability to charge while using.

 There are special sticky mounts with a slight curve for helmets.
 Make sure to clean off your helmet with rubbing alcohol first, and then apply letting it stick for a while before adding your camera.
-I try to have a good balance of putting the camera in a good location, but not making my helmet lopsided.
+I try to balance putting the camera in a good location, but not making my helmet lopsided.
+A good-fitted helmet is also critical for this to be comfortable.

 Most people use the software provided by their camera company.
 I use this when on the go and then pull footage into Final Cut Pro X for longer edits.